Hash Generator

 hardware-accelerated, constant-time implementations.
 MD5 is

-computed using the spark-md5 library, as the Web
+computed using the spark-md5 library, since the Web

-All processing happens client-side.
-Your text, files, and secrets are never transmitted to any server.
+All processing runs client-side.
+Your text, files, and secrets never leave your browser.
 For encoding binary hash output as text, use the Base64 encoder.
 Need a secure random string instead?
 Try the Password Generator.

 How to Use